Best FPV Drone Simulator for Flight Training 2025

 What are the benefits of using an FPV drone simulator?

-Leading FPV simulators for 2024 include DRL Simulator (best overall value), FPV.SkyDive (best free option), VelociDrone (best for racing), Uncrashed (best for freestyle), and Tiny Whoop Go (best for micro drones).
-Pricing ranges from free to +, with varying features and specializations.
+Leading options include DRL Simulator (best overall value), FPV.SkyDive (best free simulator), VelociDrone (best for racing), Uncrashed (best for freestyle/visuals), and Tiny Whoop Go (best for micro/tiny whoop practice).
+Tip: try the free version first, then upgrade for advanced physics and features.

 What are the typical system requirements for FPV simulators?